laudep/ItemCatalog/README.md

 - Clone this repository into the `Vagrant` directory
 - Run the VM with `vagrant up`
 - Use `vagrant ssh` to login to the VM
-  <br><br>
+- (Optional) run the sample data generator script (see below)

+### Adding sample data
+Warning: the steps below will overwrite any existing data.<br>
+The sample data generator uses the [Wikipedia API](https://pypi.org/project/wikipedia/).<br>
+To run generate sample data use the following commands:
+- `pip install wikipedia` (if Wikipedia module isn't installed yet)
+- `python create_sample_catalog.py`
+- alternativly run `sudo python create_sample_catalog.py` to automatically install Wikipedia if needed

 ### Running the application
 - Start the app by running `python application.py` within its root directory
 - Visit [https://localhost.8000/categories](https://localhost.8000/categories) with your web browser to load it
-- Add a few categories and items if running for the first time
+- If the sample data generator wasn't used add a few categories and items if running for the first time

 ## JSON Endpoints